18. Uncertainty and sensitivity#

-BioSTEAM streamlines uncertainty analysis with an object-oriented framework where a Model object samples from parameter distributions and reevaluates biorefinery metrics at each new condition.
-In essence, a Model object sets parameter values, simulates the biorefinery system, and evaluates metrics across an array of samples.
+BioSTEAM streamlines uncertainty analysis with an object-oriented framework where a Model object samples from parameter distributions and evaluates sustainability indicators at each new condition.
+In essence, a Model object sets parameter values, simulates the biorefinery system, and evaluates indicators across an array of samples.

 ../_images/model_UML_light.png